apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 - Trigger MFA except when the principal carries an `affiliation` attribute whose value is either `alum` or `member`.
 - Trigger MFA except when the principal carries a `superAdmin` attribute.
-- Trigger MFA except if the method primary authentication is SPNEGO.
+- Trigger MFA except if the method of primary authentication is SPNEGO.
 - Trigger MFA except if credentials used for primary authentication are of type `org.example.MyCredential`.

 ## Fail-Open vs Fail-Closed